Oleg Sokolov: Arrest for murder and sentence

+On September 23, 2020, during the announcement of the results of the forensic examination in court, the state prosecutor stated that Anastasia Yeshchenko died from a gunshot to the head from a close range.
+She was shot four times in total, and before that she was strangled, causing non-fatal injuries.
+According to the conclusion of forensic experts, before her death, Anastasia Yeshchenko was strangled by the neck from both sides.
+Despite the fractures of the hyoid bone and laryngeal cartilages caused by this strangulation, the cause of her death was a gunshot wound to the head with 5.6 mm lead bullets.
+She was shot four times, all shots were made in the head, one of the bullets hit the victim in the eye, but by that time Anastasia was already dead from the first shot.
+Three bullets went through, one remained in the skull.

 He is said to have planned to get rid of the body before publicly committing suicide dressed as Napoleon at the Peter and Paul Fortress.

 The representative of the Investigative Committee also promised to verify Sokolov's involvement in the beating of another woman.
 In 2018, the Moskovskij Komsomolets newspaper published an article in which Sokolov's student accused the lecturer of brutal beating in 2008.

 Soon after reports of his detention, the Russian Military Historical Society (RMHS), chaired by Minister of Culture Vladimir Medinsky, removed from its website all mention of Oleg Sokolov, who formerly was a member of its scientific council, and the adviser to the RMHS chairman announced that she had heard his name for the first time.
 French Institute of Social Science, Economics and Politics (ISSEP), founded by Marion Maréchal, the niece of Marine Le Pen, had removed him from his position on its scientific committee on Saturday (9 November).

 He was subsequently dismissed from his post at Saint Petersburg State University.

 On 25 December 2020, Sokolov was sentenced to twelve years and a half in jail after being convicted of the murder.

 Works

 Oleg Sokolov is the author of five monographs and over 300 articles on the history of the Napoleonic Wars.
-Most of Sokolov's works have been translated into English.